RedHatQE/firewatch/docs/cli_usage_guide.md

 # Exit with a non-zero exit code if test failures are found in any JUnit file for a step
 $ firewatch report --fail_with_test_failures

+# Don't delete the job directory in /tmp (would usually be used for debugging purposes).
+$ firewatch report --keep-job-dir

 ```